 If you have not registered you child but are thinking about it, then please register them online.
 No child will be allowed to play on Sundays without being registered in advance.

 SHC clothing is sold by Tacklebag and there is a link on the front page of this website to their online shop.
 Tacklebag will be at the Club from time to time so keep an eye out for notices on this website.
 Most of our younger members don’t actually require much in the way of SHC kit, but the SHC hoodies and socks are the most popular!
 We have “Canterbury” kit.
 (Read more about kit requirements below)

 Parents are welcome to stay and watch their children, or have a bacon roll and coffee in the clubhouse.
 Parents and younger siblings are not allowed on the pitch during the sessions.

 Our Sunday sessions don’t stop for half term holiday – just the weekday training for the older children – so please keep turning up!

 Will Fulker is in charge of all the Colts coaching for the Club and will direct the coaches for the Junior Academy too. eso please contact Will if you have any questions about the format of the sessions on 0738 338543 or email@example.com.
 Niamh Stewart is the manager of the Junior Academy and can be contacted on firstname.lastname@example.org.

 Our Academy Programme

 Our thriving Junior Academy section caters for complete beginners through to Under 10′s.
-This is up to and including Yr 5 at school.
-However this year our Yr 5s can opt to join the U11-U16 category and have a weekday training session too if they wish.
-Please advise the membership manager if you choose this option.
+This is up to and including Yr 4 at school.
+(When they get to Yr 5 they will join the U11-U16 group and then have a weekday training slot for their skills).

 As our Junior Academy involves a number of very young players, we constantly adapt the programme to suit the levels of ability and development of those involved.
 As per England Hockey Board’s guidelines, this means that we focus on “physical literacy” (i.e. agility, coordination and balance), as well as stick and ball work.
 The use of fun games and play, is a critical element of each child’s development.